CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It updates the file `connection.php`.

-- It establishes a connection to the postgreSQL database.
+- It establishes a connection to the PostgreSQL database.

 - It includes the file `connection.php` in the file `student.php`.